GameFoundry/bsf/Documentation/Manuals/Native/User/customComponents.md

 HCameraFlyer = cameraSO->addComponent<CCameraFlyer>();
 ~~~~~~~~~~~~~

-# Advanced
+# Data
-Now that we have the basics covered, there are a few more things to know that can be useful when building more advanced components.
+Often a component will contain some data which you want to persist after the scene is saved, which requires you to implement a special interface on your custom component class.
+We'll talk more about this in the next chapter.

-## Activating/deactivating a scene object
+# Activating/deactivating a scene object
 Any scene object can be temporarily de-activated and reactivated by calling @ref bs::SceneObject::setActive "SceneObject::setActive()".
 When a scene object is deactivated its components will not have **Component::update()** called.

 Your component can also be notified at the exact moment when activation/deactivation happens.
 This way you can perform additional functionality if needed.
 Override @ref bs::Component::onEnabled "Component::onEnabled" and @ref bs::Component::onDisabled "Component::onDisabled" to get notified every time a component is activated and deactivated, respectively.